eProsima/Fast-DDS-docs/docs/fastdds/logging/disable_module.rst

 This is done so that all the debugging messages present on the library are optimized out at build time if not building for debugging purposes, thus preventing them to impact performance.

-``INTERNAL_DEBUG`` CMake option activates log macros compilation, so the arguments of the macros are compiled and executed.
+``INTERNAL_DEBUG`` CMake option activates log macros compilation, so the arguments of the macros are compiled.
-But it does not activate the log messages (it does not force log to write the messages in the macros).
+However it does not activate the log messages, i.e. the messages is not written in the log queue.

 .. warning::